-Modern convenience stores are sophisticated corporate designs that hardly resemble the mom and pop operations from which they evolved.
-In the 70s, c-stores were just beginning to operate 24-hours per day.
+Modern convenience stores are sophisticated corporate designs that hardly resemble the mom-and-pop operations from which they evolved.
+In the 70s, c-stores were just beginning to operate 24 hours per day.
 Most stores were 2400 square feet in size or less and did not sell gasoline.
-Monthly average sales volume of $25,000 was considered outstanding that generated a daily bank deposit of maybe $700 in cash.
+The monthly average sales volume of $25,000 was considered outstanding that generated a daily bank deposit of maybe $700 in cash.

 - Most stores were 2400 square feet in size or less and did not sell gasoline.

-- Monthly average sales volume of $25,000 was considered good at many stores.
+- The monthly average sales volume of $25,000 was considered good at many stores.

 - Daily sales generated a daily bank deposit of maybe $700 mostly in cash.